bhargav-bkpatel/sanity-plugin-seo/README.md

 ## License

-MIT — free tier features are open source.
-Pro features require a valid license key purchased at [themejam.lemonsqueezy.com](https://themejam.lemonsqueezy.com/checkout/buy/f2e069ff-cfaf-43a0-8dc2-2b46185e7f24).
+MIT — free tier features are fully open source.
+Pro features are coming soon — watch the repository for launch announcements.